Tim Patrick Player Prop Bets for NFL Week 14 | Denver vs. Detroit 12/12/2021

 Matchup vs. Detroit

-- Patrick had 48 receiving yards per game in one career matchup against the Lions, 13.5 more than his receiving yards prop bet over/under for Sunday's game (34.5).
+- Against the Lions, Patrick put up 48 receiving yards in his lone career matchup, 13.5 more than his over/under for Sunday's game.

-- Patrick did not have a touchdown catch in that matchup against the Lions.
+- Patrick did not have a touchdown catch in that contest against the Lions.

-- The Lions are allowing 262.2 passing yards per game this year, the NFL's 20th-ranked pass defense.
+- The Lions are conceding 262.2 passing yards per game this year, the NFL's 20th-ranked pass defense.

-- With 20 passing TDs conceded this year, the Lions defense is ranked 18th in the league.
+- The Lions have allowed 20 passing TDs this season (1.7 per game), ranking them 18th among NFL defenses.

 Recent Performances

-- Patrick put together a nine-yard performance against the Chiefs last week on one catch while being targeted five times.
+- Against the Chiefs last week, Patrick was targeted five times and totaled nine yards on one reception.

-- Patrick has recorded 49 receiving yards (16.3 per game), hauling in six balls on 14 targets over his last three outings.
+- Patrick has caught six passes (14 targets) for 49 yards (16.3 per game) over his last three outings.

 Patrick's Denver Teammates